cloudnative-pg/cloudnative-pg/docs/src/replication.md

   storage:
     size: 1Gi
 ```

-The above could happen on a new cluster, or even on an existing one (in case
-you need to regain disk space and temporarily remove all the primary and
-standby replication slots in the cluster).

 Replication slots must be carefully monitored in your infrastructure.
 By default,
 we provide the `pg_replication_slots` metric in our Prometheus exporter with